Home > Europe Long Stay Visa Requirements > Getting a Long Stay Visa for Slovakia: What to Do in 2026

 Not just anyone can apply for one, however.
 In order to apply for one, your situation needs to fall into one of the following categories:

-You may see Slovakia long stay visas referred to as Type D visas or national visas.
-Though the terminology is different, they all refer to the same thing: a visa that allows a foreigner to stay in Slovakia for longer than 90 days.
+You may see the terms Type D visas or national visas.
+Though the terminology is different, they both refer to the same thing: a long-stay visa.

 There are several types of long stay visas for Slovakia, and the type you should apply for depends on your situation.
 For example, if you're going to Slovakia for work, you likely need to apply for a work visa.

 Most categories also have "sub-categories" within them.
-For example, there isn't just one type of work visa.
+For instance, there isn't just one type of work visa.
 There are specific work visas for specific situations, like self-employment or highly qualified professionals, for instance.

 The one you need is the one that most accurately reflects the purpose of your journey to Slovakia.